praeclarum/praeclarum.github.io/_posts/2025/2025-10-21-many-ways-to-deploy-ios.md

     Precious XXVIII: 00008150-001C2C3E0EFB801C
     Precious XVIV: c52a6fd19cc179aad6696abe67cce53705bf22d0
     ```
-    (along with a bunch of errors) This works for all devices, old and new.
+    (along with a bunch of errors).
+This works for all devices, old and new.
 Don't make fun of the XVIV, Roman numerals are hard.
 4. **ios-deploy**: Thanks to a few saints masquerading as software developers, there is the `ios-deploy` tool available one agonizing `brew install ios-deploy` away.
 You can use it to list connected devices and their UDIDs with this command:
     ```bash
     ios-deploy --detect